jimeh/emacs-builds/README.md

 ## System Requirements

+- macOS 13 Ventura or later for Apple Silicon builds.
-- macOS 11.x (Big Sur) or later (uses Rosetta2 on Apple Silicon machines).
+- macOS 12 Monterey or later for Intel builds, which can run on Apple Silicon via Rosetta2.
-- Xcode Command Line Tools for native compilation (Emacs 28.x and later).
+- Xcode Command Line Tools to use native compilation in Emacs, available since 28.x.

 ## Installation